The gym I work at has had a safety squat bar for a few years, and it’s the main tool I recommend to any athlete with rotator cuff issues.

 Can You Front Squat With a Safety Squat Bar?

-Yes, you can’t front squat with a safety squat bar.
+Yes, you can front squat with a safety squat bar.
 In fact, it’s a lot more comfortable as this barbell group generally has padding that reduces pressure points.

-What Muscles Does a Safety Squat Bar Work?
+What Muscles Work With a Safety Squat Bar?

 A safety squat bar mainly works your leg muscles and glutes.
 But you’ll also find that you engage your abs and back during a safety bar workout.